-- (1) Unless otherwise indicated, these stock options were granted on the date ten years prior to the expiration date and vest over four years, with 25% vesting on each anniversary of the vesting start date. - (2) Unless otherwise indicated, these restricted stock unit awards were granted on the vesting start date and vest over four years, with 25% vesting on each anniversary of the vesting start date. - (3) The vesting start date is a date fixed by our Board or Compensation Committee when making equity awards. - (4) Represents the fair market value of unvested shares as of December 31, 2016 based upon the closing market price of our common stock on December 30, 2016, the last trading day of 2016, of \$8.05 per share. - (5) This stock option is fully vested. - (6) These restricted stock unit awards were granted on December 30, 2015. - (7) These restricted stock unit awards were granted on December 23, 2016. - (8) These restricted stock unit awards were granted on September 30, 2015.
+- (1) Unless otherwise indicated, these stock options were granted on the date ten years prior to the expiration date and vest over four years, with 25% vesting on each anniversary of the vesting start date. - (2) Unless otherwise indicated, these restricted stock unit awards were granted on the vesting start date and vest over four years, with 25% vesting on each anniversary of the vesting start date. - (3) The vesting start date is a date fixed by our Board or Compensation Committee when granting equity awards. - (4) Represents the fair market value of unvested restricted stock units as of December 31, 2017 based upon the closing market price of our common stock on December 29, 2017, the last trading day of 2017, of \$7.10 per share. - (5) This stock option is fully vested. - (6) These restricted stock unit awards were granted on December 30, 2015. - (7) These restricted stock unit awards were granted on December 23, 2016. - (8) These restricted stock unit awards were granted on September 30, 2015. - (9) This restricted stock unit award was granted on September 27, 2017. - (10) Mr. Mendels resigned as our Chief Executive Officer effective July 31, 2017.
+Pursuant to the terms of his Separation Agreement, 25% of all equity awards held by Mr. Mendels on the date of termination accelerated and became vested and/or exercisable and the option exercise period for all stock options held by Mr. Mendels that were awarded after the Company's initial public offering was extended from 90 days to 180 days following the Separation Date.
+The unvested portion of all stock options held by Mr. Mendels on the date.

-Option Exercises and Stock Vested Table-2016
+Option Exercises and Stock Vested Table-2017

-Option 2 Option Awards Stock Awards
+Option Option Awards Awards

-News Number of Shares Acquired on Exercise Value Realized on Exercise Number of Shares Acquired on Vesting Value Realized on Vesting
+Name Number of Shares Acquired on Exercise (#) Value Realized on Exercise (\$) Number of Shares Acquired on Vesting (#) Value Realized on Vesting (\$) (1)

-Name (#) (\$)(1) (#) (\$)(2)
+Andrew Feinberg 40,719 277,311

-David Mendels 70,140 464,742
+David Mendels 51,390 354,105

-Kevin Rhodes 5,000 30,201 25,000 207,500
+Kevin Rhodes 27,500 198,500

-Andrew Feinberg 59,468 518,140
+David Plotkin - - 5,833 39,935

-- (1) The value realized on exercise is based on the gain, if any, equal to the difference between the per share fair market value of the stock on the exercise date less the per share exercise price, multiplied by the number of shares for which the option was being exercised. - (2) The value realized on vesting is based on the closing price per share of our common stock on the vesting date, multiplied by the number of shares vested.
+(1) The value realized on vesting is based on the closing price per share of our common stock on the vesting date, multiplied by the number of restricted stock units that vested.